roda82/dromero.github.io/index.md

 title: Daniel Romero Acero
 ---

-Hello, I'm Daniel, a Research Engineer at [Centre Inria de l'Université de Lille](https://www.inria.fr/en/inria-centre-university-lille), [Spirals Team](https://team.inria.fr/spirals/).
-My work mainly focus on measuring energy consumption of Software via Software Power Meters.
+Hello, I'm Daniel, a Research Engineer at the [Centre Inria de l'Université de Lille](https://www.inria.fr/en/inria-centre-university-lille), in the [Spirals Team](https://team.inria.fr/spirals/) and the SED (Service d'Expérimentation et Développement).
+My work focus mainly on measuring energy consumption of Software via Software Power Meters.
 Previously, I was the Head of the IT Department of the [UCCS Laboratory](https://uccs.univ-lille.fr/).
-You can find my full CV [here].
+You can find my full CV [here]().

 Currently I participate to the following projects:
 - [PowerAPI](https://powerapi.org/): Measuring Power Consumption of your applications